Bikeman868/react-svg-pie/README.md

 prop only affects the distance between the outside edge of the pie and the top of the first line of text.

+You can pass this `prop` move the text up and down within the `TextWedge`.

 ### `padding`
-The size of the space to leave between the left and right edge of the text and the edge of the pie segment.
+The number of pixels to leave between the left and right edge of the text and the edge of the wedge border.
 The default is 5 pixels.

 ### `drawWedge`
-Set this prop to a truthy value to draw the pie segment.
-If you do not set this prop then only the text will be drawn.
+Set this `prop` to a truthy value to draw the wedge.
+If you do not set this `prop` then only the text will be drawn.

 ### `margin`
-If `drawWedge` is true, then this prop sets the gap between this wedge and the adjacent one.
+If `drawWedge` is `true`, then this `prop` sets the number of pixels to inset the border of the wedge drawing.
 The default value is 3 pixels.
-If you are not drawing the wedge then this prop has no effect.
+If you are not drawing the wedge then this `prop` has no effect.

 ### `drawBaseline`
-Set this prop to a truthy value to draw a line on the text baseline.
+Set this `prop` to a truthy value to draw a line on the text baseline.
 This is mostly useful for debugging purposes, but can be used in production code if you like this effect.
-The style of the baseline can be customized by passing a `classes` prop with a `baseline` property.
+The style of the baseline can be customized by passing a `classes` `prop` with a `baseline` property.

 ### `explode`
-Defines how much to displace this pie segment from the circle to make this pie segment stand out.
-By default oie segments are not exploded.
+Defines how many pixels to displace this pie segment from the circle to make this pie segment stand out.
+By default pie segments are not exploded.